mmanojkumar4/testing_purpose/README.md

 * Fix vulnerable dependencies

 ---

-## 17. What This Project Demonstrates

-*  End-to-end CI/CD automation
-*  Webhook-driven Jenkins pipeline
-*  Containerized testing
-*  Multi-stage Docker builds
-*  Security scanning integration
-*  Real staging deployment flow
-*  Industry-aligned DevOps practices

----

-## 18. Conclusion

-This capstone project successfully implements a **real-world CI/CD pipeline** using Docker and Jenkins.
-It automates the complete workflow from code commit to deployment while ensuring security, consistency, and reliability.

-The integration of **GitHub Webhooks, Jenkins pipelines, Docker multi-stage builds, security scanning, and automated deployments** demonstrates strong practical DevOps knowledge suitable for real production environments and technical interviews.

----

-##  How to Run This Project Using Docker Hub Images (Including PostgreSQL)
+## 17. How to Run This Project Using Docker Hub Images

 This project uses **prebuilt Docker images** for the **frontend and backend**, while **PostgreSQL runs as an official Docker container**.
 Using Docker Compose, the **entire stack (Frontend + Backend + Database)** can be started with a single command.